khaleddallah/GoogleImagesDownloaderScrapy/README.md

-# Google Images Scrapy Downloader
+# Google Images Downloader using Scrapy
 Python Scrapy project to download original images in full quality from Google_Images

 ## Installation